Open Letter to Professional Scholars

 Of course, the most important reason for remaining open access is that it would be an outstanding legacy for the SEP and profession as a whole if it could provide both academics and non-academics around the world with a free resource by which they could satisfy their intellectual curiosity from an authoritative source on philosophical questions of all kinds and, in particular, those concerning the human condition.
 This sentiment can be made tangible in the following ways, for those with the time to think about this at greater length:

-We have therefore held discussions with the two largest library organizations: the International Coalition of Library Consortia (ICOLC) and the Scholarly Publishing and Academic Resources Coalition (SPARC), the latter having been formed under the auspices of the Association of Research Libraries.
-None of these organizations want to see us align with a publisher and present libraries with new yearly, increasing subscription costs.
-With the enthusiastic support of their leadership, we have developed a fund-raising plan.
-Under this plan, in each of the next 3 academic years (beginning September 2004), the libraries will begin a world-wide drive and try to raise $1 million/year, while the SEP staff, in conjunction with Stanford University's Development Office, will try to raise $375,000/year from private donors.
-Stanford would invest the money raised and the SEP would live off a portion of the interest, while the remaining interest would be returned to the principal.
+We therefore held discussions with the two largest library organizations: the International Coalition of Library Consortia (ICOLC) and the Scholarly Publishing and Academic Resources Coalition (SPARC), the latter having been formed under the auspices of the Association of Research Libraries.
+None of these organizations wanted to see us align with a publisher and present libraries with new yearly, increasing subscription costs.
+With the enthusiastic support of their leadership, we developed a fund-raising plan.
+Under this plan, during the 4 academic years (beginning September 2004), the libraries conducted a world-wide drive to raise a total of $3 million, while the SEP staff, in conjunction with Stanford University's Development Office, endeavored to raise $1.125 million from private donors.
+Stanford invested the money raised and the SEP lives off a portion of the interest, while the remaining interest would be returned to the principal.
 But the money would be placed in funds that are restricted for the sole use of the SEP project.